cocos/cocos-docs/en/shader/surface-shader.md

 #### 4. Lighting Model

-This section is **optional and limited to the default use of rendering to the scene and Fragment Shader use**.
+Lighting models are **optional and can only be used in the fragment shader to render to screen.**

-Use **Lighting Model Name** to select the corresponding header file, as follows.
+When including lighting models, their corresponding names are also required to be specified.

 ```glsl
 Standard PBR Lighting：